apache/camel-website/content/blog/2021/05/multicast-failure-routing/index.md

 ## What could take you by a surprise?

 - When the multicast completes aggregating exchanges from child branches, one might intermittently note that it stops routing the remaining processors (those 2 additional log and a transform step in above example).
-On running a debugger, you will notice this happens in a special scenario when the very first exchange which arrives in the aggregator (from first completed child branch) had encountered an exception during its course or/and was handled via onException flows.
+On execution tracing exercise, you will notice this happens in a special scenario when the very first exchange which arrives in the aggregator (from first completed child branch) had encountered an exception during its course or/and was handled via onException flows.
 On the flip side, if the first exchange was a successful and even though all the remaining ones experienced a failure, it still continued routing the remaining processors/steps.

 ## Analysis